 Who uses NASA Earth science data?
 Mark Trice, to monitor the health of Chesapeake Bay.

-Mark Trice, Program Chief, Water Quality Informatics; Tidewater Ecosystem Assessment Division, Maryland Department of Natural Resources (DNR)
+Mark Trice, Program Chief, Water Quality Informatics; Tidewater Ecosystem Assessment Division, Maryland Department of Natural Resources

 Work and research interests: Tidewater quality and aquatic habitat monitoring and assessment.

-Work and research highlights: In 2005, a fisherman crabbing on Maryland’s Eastern Shore was pinched in the leg by a crab.
+Work and research highlights: In 2005, a fisherman crabbing on Maryland's Eastern Shore was pinched in the leg by a crab.
 Shortly after the incident, an infection attributed to the pinch caused the fisherman’s leg to swell to the point where it had to be amputated.
 But it was too late—a bacteria-borne blood infection already had spread through his body, and the fisherman died.
-Data from the Moderate Resolution Imaging Spectroradiometer (MODIS) instrument aboard NASA’s Terra and Aqua Earth observing satellites helped provide one potential clue behind this mysterious death.
+Data from the Moderate Resolution Imaging Spectroradiometer (MODIS) instrument aboard the Terra and Aqua Earth observing satellites helped provide one potential clue behind this mysterious death.
 The cause was a waterborne bacteria called Vibrio vulnificus, and Mark Trice had the MODIS imagery to show how this lethal microorganism could have found a home in Chesapeake Bay.

 Trice and his colleagues monitor the health of Chesapeake Bay, focusing on the habitat conditions of key aquatic species such as blue crabs, fish, oysters, and underwater grasses.
 Along with research vessels, habitat surveys, and approximately 40 near- and real-time continuous water quality monitoring sites throughout the bay, another key data source Trice relies on is imagery derived from data collected by NASA’s constellation of Earth observing satellites.
-One of Trice’s sources for these data is NASA’s Land, Atmosphere Near real-time Capability for EOS, or LANCE, system, which provides near real-time data from orbiting satellites generally within three hours of an observation.
+One of Trice’s sources for these data is NASA’s Land, Atmosphere Near real-time Capability for EOS (LANCE) system, which provides near real-time data from orbiting satellites generally within three hours of an observation.